kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 * The specified coordinates are too small or too large for the ship
 * The coordinates are invalid (eg. letters > J or numbers outside the 1 to 10 range)
 * The ships are touching each other (only touching diagonally is legal).
+* The ships are crossing (i.e the coordinates of the placement overlap with the position of a pre-existing ship)

 Once Player 1 has completed setup, **double press the Enter key** and pass it one to Player 2 who must repeat the Setup proces.